 I have two other small pressing boards I bought on eBay.
-They are made in USA.
-One of them is called UNI-Pressboard because it combines sleeve board, point presser, edge and seam presser, tailor’s ham and clapper.
+They are made in the USA.
+One of them is called UNI-Pressboard because it combines sleeve board, point presser, edge and seam presser, tailor’s ham, and clapper.
 It’s really outstanding tool in my sewing.

 I use also a tool called a tailor’s ham (funny name though).
 I made it myself.
-I put inside sawdust and it works excellent for me.
-The sawdust absorbs moisture well (and I am always pressing with steam), never compresses and allows me to change the shape of the ham to a desired shape of the bust, shoulders and other curves.
+I put it inside sawdust and it works excellent for me.
+The sawdust absorbs moisture well (and I am always pressing with steam), never compresses, and allows me to change the shape of the ham to the desired shape of the bust, shoulders, and other curves.

-But I made burn out tests and results were positive, I had organza from pure silk for sure.
+But I made burnout tests and the results were positive, I had organza from pure silk for sure.
 So I started to use this fabric as a press cloth and was never disappointed.
-The main thing is that I can clearly see through the fabric where I am ironing and I can easily avoid that awful creases that form sometimes and can spoil the whole garment.
+The main thing is that I can clearly see through the fabric where I am ironing and I can easily avoid the awful creases that form sometimes and can spoil the whole garment.

 Moreover, with organza as the press cloth, I am able to avoid those terrible watermarks that my steam iron sometimes produces out of nowhere.

-So I highly recommend to buy quite cheap organza silk fabric (well, really, it is not costly silk fabric somehow) and use it as a press cloth.
+So I highly recommend buying quite cheap organza silk fabric (well, really, it is not costly silk fabric somehow) and using it as a press cloth.